aslakihle/spoiler-free/README.md

 - Implement a add/edit system for the wiki (pretty cruicial for the site to actually serve a function)<br>
 - Backend.
 Currently using dummydata in state.
 - User system with login/register/profile page
+- Make the website respoisive(Currently only made for laptop/desktop)